-Little did she know when she was writing her books, but author Laura Ingalls Wilder’s writing legacy has fascinated readers of all ages.
+Laura Ingalls Wilder’s vast literary legacy has captivated readers of all ages.
 This specially curated list should help you find the perfect book for your Little House fan, no matter their age.

 Pre-Reading and Picture Books